EricThomson/anaties/readme.md

 - Developed with the support from NIH Bioinformatics and the Neurobehavioral Core at NIEHS.

 ## To do
-- add tests to stats module.
+- add proper documentation and tests to stats module.
 - add ax return for plot functions, when possible.
 - add errorshade plot that acts as wrapper for fill_between.
 - For freqhist should I guarantee it sums to 1 even when bin widths don't match data limits?
 Probably not.
 Something to think about though.